Mark Wright (TV personality)

-He is also a current presenter on Heart's Saturday afternoon slot.
+Wright is a presenter on Heart's Saturday afternoon slot.

 Career

 Football

 Before his appearances on The Only Way Is Essex, Wright was a semi-professional footballer, with a youth career at West Ham United, Arsenal, and Tottenham Hotspur.

-He started his senior career with Southend United, but moved into nightclub promoting and playing only semi-professionally.
+He started his senior career with Southend United, but moved into nightclub promoting and playing only non-league.
 In November 2006, he was loaned from Grays Athletic to fellow Conference National side Crawley Town.
 On 27 January 2007, he scored the only goal of a 1–0 win at Tamworth.
-In March that year, he was lent to Rushden & Diamonds for the rest of the season.
+In March that year, he was loaned to Rushden & Diamonds for the rest of the season.
 Wright played once for the England national football C team, playing in a defeat to Bosnia and Herzegovina B on 16 September 2008.

 In January 2012, it was reported that he rekindled his semi-professional footballing career, by signing for St Neots Town, but this was denied by Wright on his Twitter account.

-Wright made his return to professional football on 14 December 2020, signing for League Two side Crawley Town on a non-contract basis.
-He made his professional debut at the age of 33 in the third round of the FA Cup, coming on as a 90th minute substitute as Crawley won 3–0 against Premier League side Leeds United on 10 January 2021.
+Wright made his return to professional football at the age of 33 on 14 December 2020, signing for League Two side Crawley Town on a non-contract basis.
+He started his return in the third round of the FA Cup, coming on as a 90th minute substitute as Crawley won 3–0 against Premier League side Leeds United on 10 January 2021.
 His brother, Josh, also played in the match, having signed for Crawley in January 2021.
-Wright made his first professional start in League Two against Harrogate Town on 6 February, and was substituted at half time in a 3–1 home loss.
+Wright made his League Two debut against Harrogate Town on 6 February, and was substituted at half time in a 3–1 home loss.
 He was released by Crawley at the end of the 2020–21 season.